marcus-grant/notes/pcde-module18-content.md

 ## Introduction

 In this module,
-you will learn about the importance of big data and the components that must be considered when working with big data.
+you will learn about the importance of [big data][-big-data] and the components that must be considered when working with big data.
-You will be introduced to Hadoop, an open-source software platform for distributed storage and distributed processing for big data.
+You will be introduced to [Hadoop][-hadoop], an open-source software platform for distributed storage and distributed processing for big data.
 You will learn about the architecture of Hadoop,